m4r35n357/ODE-Playground/README.md

 There are also functions for:
 * abs
 * exp
-* sin(h)_cos(h) (Python gmpy2 or Series class only)
+* sin(h)_cos(h) (gmpy2 or Series class only)
 * sin(h)
 * cos(h)
 * tan(h)
 * ln

-Using these higher level functions, Newton's method is implemented trivially, but I have also provided implementations of bisection and arbitrary degree Householder (c only) methods for comparison.
+Using these higher level functions, Newton's method is implemented trivially, but I have also provided an implementations of the bisection method for comparison.
 There are three main areas of application for the code:
 * solving nonlinear ODEs
 * plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis